 The 3rd line

-Text: (The subject is in a state of) sturdiness (i.e. masculine rigidity and strength) on the cheek, which is ominous; a gentleman is Guai and Guai (i.e. very determined to get rid of the villain, like doing it twice), advances alone and runs across rain; as if getting wet, he expresses anger, (which will result in) no calamity (or fault).
+The subject is in a state of) sturdiness (i.e. masculine rigidity and strength) on the cheek; there is an ominous sign.
+A gentleman is Guai and Guai (i.e. very determined to get rid of the villain, like doing it twice); he advances alone and runs across rain.
+As if getting wet he expresses anger, which will result in no calamity (or fault).

 A gentleman will be falsely incriminated if he expresses himself too much against evil powers or a villain, which is ominous.
 He is so determined to get rid of the villain that he takes action alone.
 This is mistakenly seen as complicity with the villain.
 A timely correction is made when he expresses anger at the turn of events; there will be no calamity in the end.

-Trigram Qian denotes the head; line 3, the representative line of the inner lower trigram Qian, is the masculine at the position of masculine and is marching upward, showing that it takes aggressive action with masculine rigidity and strength on its face.
+Trigram Qian2 denotes the head; line 3, the representative line of the inner lower trigram Qian2, is the masculine at the position of masculine and is marching upward, showing that it takes aggressive action with masculine rigidity and strength on its face.

 Line 3 is the only masculine line in correlation with feminine line 6, so its tackling the villain alone is misunderstood to be complicity.
 Masculine and feminine mate creating rain; line 3 exposes itself to the rain and is saturated; this is perceived as line 3 contracting the behaviour of line 6, the villain.
 In actuality, line 3 remains masculine and expresses anger instead of joy (like the upper trigram Dui if it were assimilated by line 6 and changed to feminine); so there will be no calamity (or fault) of being disunited.

 Commentary on the image: The gentleman is Guai and Guai, which is of no calamity (or fault) at the end.

 A gentleman is determined to get rid of the villain; he can be free from calamity or fault as long as he doesn't expose his hostility and take action alone.